Baby Crawling Milestones: Timeline, Signs, Types, and Safe Support

 Different Types of Crawling

-As your little one progresses, you’ll notice different types of crawling emerge.
 The most common style is the classic crawl, where your baby moves on hands and knees.
-You might also see the belly crawl, where they drag their body across the floor.
+You may also see the belly crawl, where your baby pulls forward while their belly stays low.

-As your baby develops, watch for various crawling styles like the classic crawl and the belly crawl.
+As your baby develops, watch for different crawling styles, such as the classic crawl and the belly crawl.

 Creating a Safe Crawling Environment